rellort-dev/timelines/README.md

 - When you send a query to readtimelines.com, our server first searches the fulltext search engine for relevant articles published recently.

-- We take these articles and cluster their embeddings via an unsupervised learning algorithms ([OPTICS](https://en.wikipedia.org/wiki/OPTICS_algorithm)), with a sliding window.
+- We take these articles and cluster their embeddings via an unsupervised clustering algorithm ([OPTICS](https://en.wikipedia.org/wiki/OPTICS_algorithm)), with a sliding window.

 - The articles within a cluster are semantically related, hence they are likely describing the same events.
 We prune the junk clusters (clusters that don't represent an independent event), and serve the rest as *events*.